 Provision of Meter Readings to Users

-Paragraph 5 shall apply in respect of the provision by the Transporter to Users of Meter Readings from Daily Read Supply Meters.
+Paragraph 5 shall apply in respect of the provision of Meter Readings from Daily Read Supply Meters by the Transporter (in relation to Users) to the CDSP.

-Paragraph 6 shall apply in respect of the provision by the User to the Transporter of Meter Readings from Daily Read Supply Meters.
+Paragraph 6 shall apply in respect of the provision by the User to the CDSP of Meter Readings from Daily Read Supply Meters.

 User or consumer access to Daily Read Equipment

-Where Daily Read Equipment is furnished and installed by the Transporter in accordance with paragraph 4.1.4 the Transporter will, upon request by the Registered User, subject to payment of appropriate charges by the User to the Transporter, provide to the Transporter within-Day readings received from the Daily Read Equipment by means of a UK Link Communication.
+Where Daily Read Equipment is furnished and installed by the Transporter in accordance with paragraph 4.1.4 the Transporter will, upon request by the Registered User, subject to payment of appropriate charges by the User to the Transporter, provide to the Registered User within-Day readings received from the Daily Read Equipment by means of a UK Link Communication.

 Data obtained by the Registered User or consumer under paragraph 4.6 shall have no significance for the purposes of the Code.